microsoft/PowerToys/README.md

 ### November 2020 Update

 Our goals for [0.27 release cycle][github-release-link] was to focus on adding on end-user experience, stability, accessibility, localization and quality of life improvements for both the development team and our end users.
 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on for the near future.
+We fixed a lot of localization issues from our initial release but we may not still be perfect.
 If you find an issue, please file a [localization bug][loc-bug].

 #### Highlights from October 2020